RNTR/RenterApp/README.md

-How to start up a local database:
+How to start up a local dev database:

 1) install postgress, if you don't already have it on your machine: brew install postgresql